Modern Non-Surgical Weight Loss Approach

 • 2.
 Consultation

-At your first meeting with Dr.Chandra Hassan or Dr.Yevhen Pavelko, you will have a chance to get acquainted with them and the rest of our staff.
+At your first meeting with Dr.Yevhen Pavelko, MD at HB Skin you will have a chance to get acquainted with them and the rest of our staff.
 This is the perfect time to talk about your medical history, any potential surgical alternatives, and ask any questions that you may have about undergoing the procedure.

 What Should You Bring?

-In preparation for a successful weight loss surgery, it is important to complete a full preoperative evaluation.
-We will analyze various laboratory tests prior to undergoing surgery.
+In preparation for a successful weight loss procedure, it is important to complete a full evaluation before prescription.
+We will analyze various laboratory tests prior to undergoing treatment.
 In addition, you will be asked to complete a psychological and behavioural evaluation.

 Further, you may be asked to receive medical clearance from your own doctor or a medical professional.
 Upon the review of your tests, we will contact you with the set date for the procedure.
 In addition, we will offer you advice to help you stay ready for surgery.